SovereignCloudStack/standards/Standards/scs-0200-v1-sonobuoy-kaas-conformance-tests.md

 test cases for the Kubernetes clusters to be checked.
 Furthermore, the test cases themselves MUST be wrapped by a test framework to:

-* Handle the creation and deletion of resources
+* handle the creation and deletion of resources
-* Collect and present results
+* collect and present results
-* Consolidate redundant code across test cases
+* consolidate redundant code across test cases
-* Support the creation of test cases through predefined structures
+* support the creation of test cases through predefined structures

 As with the [k8s-cluster-api-provider][k8s-api] the SCS provides a tooling to generate its KaaS infrastructure.
 Part of the [k8s-cluster-api-provider][k8s-api] is the usage of Sonobuoy as a test suite to execute the [Kubernetes own e2e tests][k8s-e2e-tests].
 Investigating those e2e test lead to the conclusion that they are not always reusable.
-The main purpose of Kubernetes own e2e tests is to test the functionality of the Kubernetes code itself and not the resources and setup of a specific KaaS infrastrcture as it is the aim of the SCS KaaS conformance test.
+The main purpose of Kubernetes own e2e tests is to test the functionality of the Kubernetes code itself and not the resources and setup of a specific KaaS infrastructure as it is the aim of the SCS KaaS conformance test.

-However considering that the SCS has an ongoing process of defining standards and implementing test cases to check their compliance.
-In some cases future standards might already be covored by the e2e test inside the Kubernetes repository.
+However, considering that the SCS has an ongoing process of defining standards and implementing test cases to check their compliance, that means in some cases future standards might already be covered by the e2e test inside the Kubernetes repository.
-Hence before writing tests, a developer SHOULD check the kubernetes e2e tests for existing test cases that might cover conformance of a standard he is currently working on.
+Hence, before writing tests, a developer SHOULD check the Kubernetes e2e tests for existing test cases that might cover conformance of a standard currently being worked on.

 As described above, Sonobuoy offers the possibility to generate custom plugins that provide self-created test cases.
-Therefore, future conformance tests MUST be able to be executed by Sonobuoy by wrapping them in a Sonobuoy plugin.
+Therefore, future conformance tests MUST be executable by Sonobuoy by wrapping them in a Sonobuoy plugin.
-Moreover, three options for the implementation of the SCS KaaS compliance test cases are described above so that it can be decided in this decision record which options should be used.
+Moreover, three options for the implementation of the SCS KaaS compliance test cases are described above so that it can be decided within this decision record which options should be used.

-As a first decision, "_Option 2_ Go Approach 2: Reuse Kubernetes' own e2e test infrastructure and framework" is the least viable, as it would mean copying almost all of the files used for the Kubernetes e2e tests.
+As a first decision, "_Option 2_ Go Approach 2: Reuse Kubernetes' own e2e test infrastructure and framework" is the least viable, as it would mean copying almost all the files used from the Kubernetes e2e tests.
 This framework is closely linked to the development of the Kubernetes code.
-Therefore, changes to its structure mainly concerns its use within the Kubernetes repository itself and not its use for other parties.
+Therefore, changes to its structure mainly are in line with its usage in the Kubernetes repository itself and is probably not relevant for other parties.
 Changes in the framework cloud have a greater impact on our side as they are predictable.
-The development effort gained by reusing the many examples could be outweighed by the effort that might be invested in the future to adapt our tests to corresponding framework changes.
+The development effort gained by reusing these examples could be outweighed by the investment necessary to adapt tests to the corresponding framework changes.

 This leaves "_Option 1_ Go approach 1: Pick framework from the Sonobuoy plugin examples" and "_Option 3_ Write Python scripts for tests" as methods for implementing test cases.
-Both have their advantages, so it could also be considered to use both and thus generate two Sonobuoy plugins.
+It is possible to use both approaches in parallel, which would enable usage of both Python and Go code.
+This could possibly generate two Sonobuoy plugins, but this isn't a necessity.

 ## Documents